-The UNetbootin Windows version can be used to easily create a Live Linux USB flash drive from an ISO file.
+UNetbootin can be used to easily create a Live Linux USB flash drive from an ISO file.
 This cross platform Live USB creation tool is available for Windows, Linux, and MacOS X. The fact that this bootable USB creator works with every major operating system is a benefit.
 Most Live Linux distributions are supported out of the box with custom install options available for distributions that are not.

 Make a Live Linux bootable USB - UNetbootin Windows

-The following assumes your working from within Windows and have a current copy of the ISO you wish to convert.
+The following assumes you are working from within Windows and have a current copy of the ISO you wish to convert.

 - Download UNetbootin for Windows version.

 - Double click the Executable to start the program.